silventesa/Challenge-collecting-data/README.md

 # ImmoScraping

-## What is this?

-Python program using web scraping to create a dataset of Belgian real estate sales data.
+ImmoScraping is a Python project using web scraping to create a dataset of Belgian real estate sales data.

-### Where does it come from?

-This project was carried out in Sept 2020 in the context of the course Bouman 2.22 organized by [BeCode](https://github.com/becodeorg), a network of inclusive coding bootcamps.
+This project was carried out by Emre Ozan](https://github.com/mremreozan), [Joachim Kotek](https://github.com/jotwo) and [Sara Silvente](https://github.com/silventesa) in Sept 2020 in the context of the course Bouman 2.22 organized by [BeCode](https://github.com/becodeorg), a network of inclusive coding bootcamps.

-### Who's there?

-Three learners and collaborators, [Emre Ozan](https://github.com/mremreozan), [Joachim Kotek](https://github.com/jotwo) and [Sara Silvente](https://github.com/silventesa), designed the program.

 ## Let's go through it!